trampgeek/jobe/README.md

 although some differences are inevitable (e.g.: acl was preinstalled in ubuntu, whereas in debian it must be installed).

+### Setting pylint3 options (if you want pylint)

+If you're going to use pylint, you also need to build the /etc/pylintrc file to set the default options with one of the following commands, which must be run as root (don't just try prefixing the command with sudo, as the output redirection will fail).

+Firstly try the command:

+    pylint3 --reports=no --score=n --generate-rcfile > /etc/pylintrc

+If that gives you an error "no such option: --score" (which happens with older versions of pylint3), try instead

+    pylint3 --reports=no --generate-rcfile > /etc/pylintr

+### Installing Jobe

-The first step is to clone the project in the web root directory WEBROOT (usually /var/www/html).
+Clone the Jobe project in the web root directory WEBROOT (usually /var/www/html).
-Do not clone the project elsewhere and attempt to add it to web root with symbolic links.
+Do not clone it elsewhere and attempt to add it to web root with symbolic links.
 That breaks this installer.
 In what follows, replace WEBROOT with either /var/www or /var/www/html as appropriate.

-To clone the project:
+To clone Jobe:

     cd WEBROOT
     sudo git clone https://github.com/trampgeek/jobe.git